quantumlib/OpenFermion/README.rst

 Developer install
 -----------------

-To install the latest version of OpenFermion in development mode:
+To install the latest version of OpenFermion (in development mode):

 .. code-block:: bash